openbsd/xenocara/lib/mesa/src/gallium/docs/source/tgsi.rst

   Presumably shadow 2d arrays and shadow 3d targets could use this encoding too, but this is not legal.

-  if the target is a shadow cube map array, the reference value is in src1.y.
+  shadow cube map arrays are neither possible nor required.

 .. math::